 If you find a tickDo you know what to do if you find a tick on yourself or your child?

 Don’t panic.
-A tick — or even a tick bite — doesn’t necessarily mean you are going to get Lyme disease or another tick-borne infection.
+A tick — or even a tick bite — doesn’t necessarily mean you are going to get Lyme disease or another tick-borne disease.
 However, you do need to act promptly to remove the tick.

 We'll walk you through the seven steps you should follow to properly remove an attached tick.